goldenson/SDREM/README.md

 * [XQuartz](http://xquartz.macosforge.org/landing/) for using Wireshark on Yosemite

-## 5. Set up Ruby on Rails
+## 5. Set up Ruby on Rails for Yosemite 10.10

-1. You can find more informations about the following installation here :[Go Rails Setup] (https://gorails.com/setup/osx/10.10-yosemite)
+1. You can find more informations about the following installation here : [Go Rails Setup] (https://gorails.com/setup/osx/10.10-yosemite)
-2. This will install and configure : git, ssh key on github, homebrew, oh-my-zsh, iterm2, brew-cask, google-chrome, rbenv (ruby version manager), ruby, postgreSQL, rails, alfred, and some tools for quicklook
+2. This will install and configure : git, ssh key on github, homebrew, iterm2, brew-cask, google-chrome, rbenv (ruby version manager), ruby, postgreSQL, rails, alfred, some tools for quicklook and oh-my-zsh.
 3. Go to your terminal and execute the script :

 ```sh